Settings

 My bosses treat people like shit and they get bonuses for that.
 I know for a fact that none of my peers will retire from the company they currently work at.
 They will find some sort of excuse to fire them way before that age.

-• guywithahat 10 months ago
+• guywithahat a year ago

 Of course not; the people who are the most pro-union know nothing about them.
 If he experienced how dehumanizing and power hungry unions are he wouldn’t support them.